-Obama, Bush mourn former rival McCain at Washington service
+Meghan McCain pays tribute to her father with broadside against Trump

 McCain’s body, which had lain in state at the U.S. Capitol, arrived at the Washington National Cathedral after his motorcade first stopped at the Vietnam Veterans Memorial, where his wife, Cindy McCain, laid a wreath to honor those who died in the war.

-Members of the military slowly carried McCain’s coffin into the cathedral, past friends and loved ones who have counted among the top power players in U.S. politics for decades.
-Conspicuously absent was Republican President Donald Trump.
+Members of the military slowly carried the coffin into the cathedral, past friends and loved ones who have counted among the top power players in U.S. politics for decades.

-McCain asked Obama and Bush, a Democrat and a Republican, to deliver eulogies at his service, in what was seen as a final message to the country about his wish for bipartisanship.
+McCain’s design of his service was seen as a final message to the country about his wish for bipartisanship.

 The statesman and former prisoner of war died Aug.
 25 of brain cancer, days shy of his 82nd birthday..